microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit-Preview/LightEstimation/readme.md

 As the user rotates, the component will 'stamp' the current camera image onto the Cubemap, and save that rotation to a cache.
 As the user continues to rotate, the component will check the cache to see if there's already a stamp there, before adding another stamp.
 Settings can be configured to make stamps expire as the user moves from room to room.

-**IMPORTANT NOTE:** On HoloLens, the camera is locked to a specific exposure to accurately reflect lighting changes in each direction!
+**NOTE:** On HoloLens, the camera is locked to a specific exposure to accurately reflect lighting changes in each direction!
 Other devices **do not** do this due to API availability, which leads to a more even, muddy Cubemap.
 So, if your lighting captures don't look great on your non-HoloLens device, that would be why.

+**NOTE:** Light Estimation uses the camera for core functionality, and may interrupt, or be interrupted by other camera activities, such as marker tracking like Vuforia, or MRC (Mixed Reality Capture) camera streaming.

 ## LightCapture Settings